BTST

 const blogHooks: BlogBackendHooks = {

-// Authorization hooks - return false to deny access
+// Authorization hooks — throw to deny access

 }